denisenepraunig/chuck-norris-jokes-vue-sap-cp/README.md

 Import the file *chucknorrisjokes* inside the **destination** folder into your SAP Cloud Platform Cockpit under **Connectivity -> Destinations -> Import Destination**.

-Create a new folder inside the SAP Web IDE and create the files *index.html*, *script.js* and *neo-app.json* and copy over the content from this repository.

-Run it.

-Deploy it to your SAP Cloud Platform inside the SAP Web IDE.
+Deploy it to your SAP Cloud Platform from inside the SAP Web IDE.

 Enjoy 😉